Highlights

 1929Movie"The Master of Jazz in a Masterpiece of Glorious Entertainment!"

-Looking to feast your eyes on 'Is Everybody Happy?' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the Archie Mayo-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+In the mood to watch 'Is Everybody Happy?' right from your couch?
+Searching for a streaming service to buy, rent, download, or watch the Archie Mayo-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Is Everybody Happy?' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Is Everybody Happy?' on each platform when they are available.
 Now, before we get into the various whats and wheres of how you can watch 'Is Everybody Happy?' right now, here are some details about the Warner Bros.
 Pictures drama flick.

-Interested in knowing what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "It is the story of Ted Lewis, popular band leader and clarinettist.
 The music for the film was written by Harry Akst and Grant Clarke, except for "St. Louis Blues" by W. C. Handy and "Tiger Rag".
 The film's title comes from Lewis's catchphrase "Is everybody happy?"
 The film's soundtrack exists on Vitaphone discs preserved at the UCLA Film and Television Archive, but the film itself is considered a lost film, according to the Vitaphone Project website.
 A five minute clip from the film can be found on YouTube." .

 'Is Everybody Happy?'
 Release Dates